Physical Education Curriculum & Outdoor Learning (Including Extended Sporting & Leisure Opportunities)

-The school believes that physical education, experienced in a safe and supportive environment, is vital and unique in its contribution to our students physical and emotional development and health.
-The physical education curriculum aims to increase students self-confidence through an ability to manage themselves successfully in a variety of situations.
-The school is working to make outdoor education an integral part of physical education across the key stages.
+At Rosehill School, we believe that physical education, experienced in a safe and supportive environment, is vital and unique in its contribution to our student’s physical and emotional development and health.
+The physical education curriculum aims to increase student’s self-confidence through an ability to manage themselves successfully in a variety of situations.

 - To develop an ability to adapt and apply knowledge, practical skills and concepts in a variety of movement based activities.

 - To develop communication skills, to promote effective co-operation